FDSchaefer/omni8task/README.md

 ## Development Approach
 I took the approach of building in Proof of Concept Stages (POC_STAGE).
 This means that I would construct a working version of a submodule, that is able to perform the required tasks to an acceptable level.
 (This does not mean it can not be returned to at a later date, simply that it can be relied upon when building the next stage.)
 The Stage is considered complete/passing using a POC_StageX script, that performs functional tests on all expected tasks.
-(Unlike unit tests, it is expected to have a human review the outputs, the [scrollview.py](src/scrollview.py) function is very helpful for this purpose).
+(Unlike unit tests, it is expected to have a human review the outputs (imagine functional tests), the [scrollview.py](src/scrollview.py) function is very helpful for this purpose).
 Once the gateway is passed, the next stage can be worked upon, with bugfixes possible on previous stages as they come up.

 ### Stage 1: Core Pipeline